 subgenusStrobus (Lemmon), sectionParrya (Mayr), subsectionRzedowskiae (Carvajal); one from a "primitive" group of piñon pines.

-Pinus maximartinezii, first described in 1964 by Jerzy Rzedowski (born 1926), is commonly known as big-cone piñon pine or Martínez piñon; as well as maxipiñon in the Spanish language.
+Pinus maximartinezii, as described in 1964 by Jerzy Rzedowski (born 1926) in Ciencia (Mexico) 23rd edition, is commonly known as big-cone piñon pine or Martínez piñon; as well as maxipiñon in the Spanish language.
 The species name honors Maximino Martínez (1888 - 1964), who greatly advanced the study of Mexican conifers, describing many new species and varieties, not all of which have stood the test of time.

 Ethnobotany.
 The species was discovered when Mexican botanist Jerzy Rzedowski found its exceptionally large and highly edible seeds for sale in a local market.
 There is probably still some local use of the seeds as food, but local workers now get an income for collecting the mature cones, for taking the seeds from the cones and for cutting bushes around the piñones to prevent a possible fire from ascending into their crowns.
 The seeds are no longer used for food but for propagation for reforestation programs.
 The trees are no longer cut for firewood.
 The trees in the Durango population are also used as a source of seed for food, although as in Zacatecas, this may change as the local people become more aware of the trees' rarity and value.